It's not you—it's me.

 If you don't know, Kelley Baker is the celebrity makeup artist and brow expert responsible for grooming the celebrity brows of Kelly Rowland, Kourtney Kardashian, Mandy Moore, and hairstylist Justine Marjan.
 Considering her impressive client roster, I had a hunch her products would be as rock-solid as her red carpet work.

 Unsurprisingly, after the first use, I found the consistency to be perfectly waxy yet drawable and easy to maneuver.
 And the shade I chose, Brown, is a perfect match for my coloring.
 The brow brush on the opposite end of the pencil is also top-notch, perfectly grooming my brow hairs in place and somehow avoiding the buildup my old pencil's brush was prone to gathering.
 I've been using Baker's every day since and haven't once noticed it fade or move throughout the day.
 Lastly, and this may just be a coincidence, I've noticed that my brows have grown in more than they have in years since I switched products, so perhaps it treats the skin around my brows much better than old faithful did.
+I'm hooked.

 I hope you can understand, dear old faithful.
 I have to move on.